truburn/jsburn/README.md

 # JSburn

-Portfolio and resume website for Jenny Seburn, JavaScript Developer
+Portfolio and resume website for Jenny Seburn, Javascript Developer